 I use simple items, but I know some bloggers like to use Evernote to keep track of ideas.

 Can you imagine never having to start a week scrambling to figure out what you’re going to post on your blog?
-Brainstorming a big list of post ideas will keep your blog well from drying up.
+Brainstorming a big list of blog post ideas will keep your content well from drying up.

 I loved Molly Marshall’s post on how she brainstormed 111 blog post ideas in one hour.
-I used her method last weekend and although I didn’t come up with 100 blog posts (I needed to go to bed), it helped me focus.
+I used her method although I didn’t come up with 100 blog posts (I needed to go to bed), it helped me focus.

 I definitely recommend reading the whole post, but one thing I loved the most was that she recommended to write down everything you sell or plan to sell in the next year.
 You want your free content to be high quality, but you also want it to lead your target audience to your products.

 I also love the two questions Molly asks as she’s brainstorming:

 1. What problem can I help people solve?